 This goes beyond our small family unit.
 My siblings and I decided to celebrate our father’s birthday on the powdery shores of Boracay.
 The stuff of dreams, if you ask the 6-year-old me.

 Experts advise planning a year ahead for a multi-generational destination reunion, but we’d been plotting since 2022.
 In December 2023, we finally booked flights for the entire family—30 of us!
-Grandparents with wisdom, teenagers with energy, toddlers with curiosity—the whole chaotic, lovable crew.
+Two sprightly seniors, enthusiastic teens, curious toddlers — the whole chaotic, lovable crew.

 Finding a place to house our entire family was a mission in itself.
-Airbnbs sounded perfect, but not quite perfect enough for 16 adults, 2 precious grandparents, a gaggle of 10 enthusiastic kids (most of them still rocking diapers!), and our ever-expanding needs.
-We ended up scattered around a few spots near Station 1, but no worries—all roads led to White Beach, our nightly meeting spot for evening ukulele sessions, Volleyball competitions, and laughter-filled reunions.
+Airbnbs sounded perfect, but not quite perfect enough for 16+ adults and a gaggle of 10 enthusiastic kids (most of them still rocking diapers!), and our ever-expanding needs.
+We ended up scattered around a few spots near Station 1, but no worries— all roads led to the White Beach, our nightly meeting spot for evening ukulele sessions, Volleyball competitions, and laughter-filled reunions.

 The journey to the island was an adventure of its own.
 Caticlan to Boracay used to be a breeze pre-toddler.
 Now, with impatient little ones and the ever-present dilemma of cash versus convenience, it felt like an obstacle course.
 Herding everyone onto the boat and navigating the tricycle ride to our accommodations was a test of patience and strategic snack distribution.
 But we conquered it, and let me tell you, the reward was unreal.